submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 The release notes are maintained in reverse chronological order.
 Each version should have its release date added in the release note merge PR.

+Our GitHub configuration requires a rebase before merging PRs, which means we need to use `git rebase` instead of `git merge`.
-See [the 0.15.2 merge PR](https://github.com/submariner-io/submariner-website/pull/991) for an example of a release note merge PR: it contains all the commits which built up the release notes, and a final merge commit from `devel` to resolve conflicts.
-The result only contains changes to the release notes `_index.en.md` file, with the changes for the released version.
-If additional changes need to be added to a pending merge branch, they should be merged to the release notes branch and that branch then merged to the pending merge branch
+See [the 0.16.0 PR](https://github.com/submariner-io/submariner-website/pull/1056) for an example.
+If additional changes need to be added, they should be added to the release notes branch first.
+If the initial PR is still pending, they can then be rebased onto the PR's branch.
-(which will result in a fast-forward merge).
-The updated pending merge branch can then be force-pushed to GitHub to update the PR.
+If the initial PR has been merged, they can be rebased onto devel and submitted with an additional PR.

 ### Updating Dependencies